lambda-sh/lambda/README.md

-# game-engine
+# lambda

 ## Description
 This repo is for learning how to structure and make a game engine!
-This entire repository couldn't have been created without the help of The Cherno's series on making a game engine.
+This repository is inspired by The Cherno's game engine series and is especially reliant on the rendering engine that is implemented in Hazel.
 If you'd like to learn more about the awesome series, please check out the link to his channel & series down below.

-## Goals
-- [ ] Create a game engine.
-- [ ] Learn more about C++
-- [ ] Make a game of my own(?)
-- [ ] Integrate Simplistic, a physics engine that I'm developing into the engine as an optional physics engine to be run by the engine.
+lambda on the other hand is my own take at a cross platform game engine that is is meant to be entirely free and easy to use.
+It is also for me to further my knowledge in C++.

 ## How to run/setup
 In order to get external dependencies that are needed in order to run the project,